-12. HCM must be updated whenever an employee relocates their formal mailing/physical address.
+7. HCM must be updated whenever an employee relocates their formal mailing/physical address.
 The employee can update this information in HCM through the self-service function.
 If an employee does not have access to HCM self-service, then they must provide the updated information to the agency HR department for the change to occur.
-All terminated employee's address should be up before W-2s are issued in January.
+All terminated employees' address should be updated before W-2s are issued in January.